The Liver Meridian – Springtime, Rising Emotions, New Ideas

 What are the Functions of the Liver Meridian?

-The Liver is responsible for spreading Qi smoothly in the blood, body, organs, and psyche.
+The Liver is responsible for spreading Qi smoothly via the blood, to body, organs, and psyche.
 It controls the sinews and muscle tone.
 The Liver rules the health of nails, vision, and the eyes.
 Liver stagnation or hyper-activity can lead to extreme emotional states.
-A healthy Liver transforms potentially repressed emotions into true, reliable emotions.
+A healthy Liver transforms potentially repressed emotions into true, reliable feelings.

 The Liver is easily influenced by anger, frustration, and resentment.
-We want to clear away something as it disturbs us.
-Having emotions is perfectly healthy, however when we fixate or make a habit of any emotion, it will create disharmony and disease.
-We can utilize the clearing energy of anger by directing it into positive actions such as new creative projects, or making changes in the world with balance and wisdom.
-Excessive anger and resentment cause the Qi in the body to rise up quickly, causing headaches, ringing in the ears, high blood pressure or GERD.
+This is useful when we want to clear away something that disturbs us.
+Having strong emotions is perfectly healthy, however when we fixate or make a habit of any emotion, it will bring disharmony and disease.
+We can utilize the clearing energy of anger by directing it into positive intentions and actions, such as new creative projects, or making changes in the world with balance and wisdom.
+Excessive anger and resentment cause the Qi in the body to rise up too quickly, causing headaches, ringing in the ears, high blood pressure, or GERD.
 If the Qi stagnates it can lead to abdominal distention, more frustration, slow digestion and more.
 A good rule of thumb is to never eat when you are angry or upset.
-Do not eat with people you do not like.
+And do not eat with people you do not like.

 The Liver is associated with the Wood element and the Spring season.

-The Source Point of the Liver Meridian is LV-3, Taichong on the top of the foot.
+The SOURCE Point of the Liver Meridian is LV-3, Taichong on the top of the foot.
 A meridian source point is the point that most closely exemplifies the function of the entire meridian.
 Find LV-3 by tracing the two tendons of the big toe and second toe upwards a few inches.
 L-3 is in a hollow just before the arch bone.
+Press this point to balance emotions, calm anger, detox, and clear blood stagnation.

 The Liver System is quite vast, including the Liver, Gallbladder, Connective Tissue Tendons, Ligaments Sinews, Nails, Eyes, Eyesight, and Hands.
 The Liver also has an intimate relationship to the Heart.